Rarity of rocket-driven Penrose extraction in Kerr spacetime: Classical Penrose Process

 Consider an incident particle with 4-momentum $p^\mu_0$ and energy $E_0 > 0$ entering the ergosphere.
 Inside the ergosphere, the particle undergoes a decay:

 Conservation of 4-momentum requires

 Contracting with the Killing vector $\xi_\mu = (\partial/\partial t)_\mu$:

-The key insight is that inside the ergosphere, timelike worldlines can have $E < 0$ (negative energy at infinity) while remaining physical.
+Inside the ergosphere, timelike worldlines can have $E < 0$ (negative Killing energy, as measured by observers at rest at infinity) while remaining physical.
 Specifically, if particle~2 is ejected with large retrograde angular momentum (opposing the black hole rotation), it can achieve $E_2 < 0$.
 Particle~1 then escapes with

 extracting energy from the black hole.